ifxdb/node-ifx_db/README.md

 #### Build node.js from its source
-The **node.lib** is needed for compiling native addon, One of the ways to get this library is to build node.js from its source.
+The **node.lib** is needed for compiling C/C++ native addons, One of the ways to get this library is to build node.js from its source, then there will never be any compatibility issue.
-FYI: The node.lib can also be obtained from Node-gyp too, it is up to you to choose one of the approach.
+FYI: The node.lib can also be obtained from **node-gyp** too, it is up to you to choose one of the approach.

 #### Open VS 2015 x64 cmd